turingschool/career-development-curriculum-site/resources/index.md

 * [TEDx Talk from Carla Harris: How to Find the Person Who Will Help You Get Ahead at Work](https://www.leadingauthorities.com/speakers/video/carla-harris-how-find-person-who-will-help-you-get-ahead-work-tedx)

 ### Other Recommended Reading
+Note: you can use apps like [Libby](https://www.overdrive.com/apps/libby/) and [Hoopla](https://www.hoopladigital.com/) to listen to audiobooks for free.
+Also be sure to check out your local library look for other free options.

 * [Atomic Habits](https://bookshop.org/books/atomic-habits-an-easy-proven-way-to-build-good-habits-break-bad-ones/9780735211292)
 * [Go Put Your Strengths to Work: 6 Powerful Steps to Achieve Outstanding Performance](https://bookshop.org/books/go-put-your-strengths-to-work-6-powerful-steps-to-achieve-outstanding-performance/9780743261685)
 * [Grit: The Power of Passion and Perseverance](https://bookshop.org/books/grit-the-power-of-passion-and-perseverance/9781501111112)